mitre/ts-inspec-objects/README.md

 ## Parsing Process

-When using this library to parse `InSpec profiles` or `xccdf files` for the purposes of generating InSpec profiles, the general workflow is as follows:
+When using this library to parse `InSpec Profiles` or `xccdf files` for the purposes of generating InSpec profiles, the general workflow is as follows:
 ```
   - The input is processed, read into a typescript object
   - Operated on with any required action / logic